OmDet: Large-scale vision-language multi-dataset pre-training with multimodal detection network: Conclusion

 \section{Conclusion}

-This work proposes to advance zero/few-shot OD via continual pre-training from a large number of OD datasets.
-OmDet is proposed to solve the taxonomy conflict and fore/background inconsistency problems during multi-datasets joint training.
-The proposed deep fusion mechanism, Multimodal Detection Network, is able to detect specified objects conditioned on users task input in the format of free-form natural language.
-Experiments show that enlarging the vocabulary size via multi-datasets pre-training effectively improves zero/few-shot learning and parameter-efficient fine-tuning.
-OmDet achieved the state-of-the-art performance on a diverse set of downstream tasks.
-Future research will focus on improving OmDet by efficient task-sampling strategy, utilizing more diverse multimodal datasets, and exploring diverse language and vision backbones with freezing particular parameters or fully updating them.
+This work proposes to advance zero/few-shot OD via continual pre-training from a large number of OD datasets by solving the two key technical challenges: \textit{Taxonomy conflict} and \textit{Fore/background inconsistency}.
+OmDet proposes a novel multimodal detection network that is able to do a fusion of natural language prompts with visual features for language-augmented object detection.
+Study results confirm the efficacy of OmDet for multi-dataset learning and large-scale pre-training as a foundation model.
+Our approach OmDet achieved state-of-the-art performance on OV-COCO with a notable $AP50_{novel}$ score of 75.17, $AP50_{base}$ score of 70.79, and an APr score of 24.65 on OV-LVIS, thereby significantly surpassing competing models such as BARON and CORA.
+We also show that enlarging the vocabulary size via multi-datasets pre-training effectively improves zero/few-shot learning and parameter-efficient fine-tuning.
+OmDet achieved state-of-the-art performance on 35 downstream tasks from ODinW.
+Future research will focus on improving OmDet by exploring better text prompt encoding methods and pre-training strategies that will improve zero-shot detection performance and prompt-tuning performance.